Think-and-Dev/rskswap-com/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 function swap(uint amount0Out, uint amount1Out, address to, bytes calldata data);
 ```

-For the sake of example, let's assume that we're dealing with a DAI/WETH pair, where DAI is `token0` and WETH is `token1`. `amount0Out` and `amount1Out` specify the amount of DAI and WETH that the `msg.sender` wants the pair to send to the `to` address (one of these amounts may be 0).
+For the sake of example, let's assume that we're dealing with a DOC/WRBTC pair, where DOC is `token0` and WRBTC is `token1`. `amount0Out` and `amount1Out` specify the amount of DOC and WRBTC that the `msg.sender` wants the pair to send to the `to` address (one of these amounts may be 0).
 At this point you may be wondering how the contract _receives_ tokens.
-For a typical (non-flash) swap, it's actually the responsibility of `msg.sender` to ensure that enough WETH or DAI has _already been sent_ to the pair before `swap` is called (in the context of trading, this is all handled neatly by a router contract).
+For a typical (non-flash) swap, it's actually the responsibility of `msg.sender` to ensure that enough WRBTC or DOC has _already been sent_ to the pair before `swap` is called (in the context of trading, this is all handled neatly by a router contract).
 But when executing a flash swap, _tokens do not need to be sent to the contract before calling `swap`_.
 Instead, they must be sent from within a _callback function_ that the pair triggers on the `to` address.

 # Triggering a Flash Swap